awesomealexsye/openai-assistent/README.md

-# AI Meeting Assistant
+# Arbaz Macbook

-A real-time AI meeting assistant for macOS with dual text/voice input, built with Electron, React, TypeScript, and Tailwind CSS.
+A real-time AI assistant for macOS with dual text/voice input, built with Electron, React, TypeScript, and Tailwind CSS.

 ## Features